marcinjahn/technology-notebook/src/docs/technologies/kubernetes/scaling.md

 In the past, ReplicationController was used instead of ReplicaSet.
 It behaved the same as ReplicaSet does.
 It is now deprecated.
 :::

+ReplicaSets are rarely used directly due to their lacking pods updates possibilities.

 ### Updates